 Why Choose Emma Forbes’ CBT for OCD?

-I am a BABCP accredited therapist with over 29 years of mental health experience and specialise in Obsessive Compulsive Disorder (OCD).
+I am a BABCP accredited therapist with 32 years of mental health experience and specialise in Obsessive Compulsive Disorder (OCD).

 I am passionate about Cognitive Behaviour Therapy (CBT), the evidenced based psychological therapy used to treat OCD and other mental health issues.

 At times we all experience upsetting thoughts, feelings and negative behaviours which can feel overwhelming.
 In OCD, these thoughts are particularly distressing and can be accompanied by the urge to wash, check, clean , avoid, or say/do something to make it feel better.
 The thoughts can be about someone close to you or an issue/belief that is important to you.
 They may be linked to ‘something bad happening’, violent or sexual.
 These thoughts or images are so upsetting as the content is the last thing you would wish to happen.

 I can help you.
 I will help you learn strategies to deal with the thoughts, (obsessions), change your relationship with them and let go of the behaviours (compulsions), you may be using for a short-term relief.
 Examples of techniques are Exposure and Response Prevention (ERP) and Relabelling.